lgoebert/webScraping/README.md

     - Delay between posts and price changes

   - Get Update size (e.g. from csgodatabase)

-  2. Reorder Filesystem

-  - JS Objects instead of JSON key-value

-    - {Name,URL,csvFilePath}

-  3. function to change all current timestamps in all csv's to numeric values

   4. Automatically switch VPN / IP when too many requests